 For our copyright policy, please click here or email us if you wish to use any of the photos or video clips by Keweenaw Now.
-Photos by visiting photographers are copyrighted and you must seek their permission for re-use.
+Photos by guest photographers are copyrighted and you must seek their permission for re-use.
 This policy applies to the photos in our slide shows as well.
-Please do not share photos by visiting photographers without their permission.
+Please do not share photos taken by guest photographers without their permission.

 New Slide Show -- Spring 2015: Art, Music, More ...